westernverify/westernverify.com/index.md

 show_call_box: true
 ---

-# Hire better.
-Hire faster.
+# Hire better. <br>Hire faster.

-FCRA-compliant pre-employment screening, tenant screening, employee drug screening, and more.
+With an increasing need for reliable screening processes in today's competitive job market and rental industry, Western Verify delivers accurate and efficient background checks to assist enterprises in making informed decisions.